 The LeibnizDream project was selected for funding by the European Research Council in the Synergy Grant 2019 call.
 The core research team of LeibnizDream is based at three host institutions: Humboldt University of Berlin (HU), University of Milan-Bicocca (UniMiB), and the Leibniz-Centre General Linguistics (ZAS), Berlin.
 The three PIs are Artemis Alexiadou (HU), Maria Teresa Guasti (UniMiB), and, as coordinator, Uli Sauerland (ZAS).
-The project has started as of January 1st, 2021.
+The project launched on January 1st, 2021.

 Compression through language